bakrikhalifa/NorthGamers---Backend/README.md

 npm test
 ```

-If all the tests have passed :white_check_mark:, congragulations!
+If all the tests have passed :white_check_mark:, congratulations!
 You have succesfully completed the setup. :partying_face:	:tada:

 Thank you so much to all the tutors at Northcoders who have helped during the proccess of building this project.